uccser/cs-field-guide/csfieldguide/static/interactives/packet-attack/README.md

 - `Corrupt` - Destroys the character within the packet, so the receiver doesn't know what it was.
 - `Kill` - Destroys the packet, so it is never received.

-There is also a green `Pause/Play` button which affects all timers & packets, but not UI elements.
+There is also a `Pause/Play` button which affects all timers & packets, but not UI elements.

 ## Configuration